-Our Wellbeing Team will provide training for both residential and school homes adults to empower their knowledge around certain topics and provide support to homes adults when needed.
+Our Wellbeing Team will provide training for both residential and school home's adults to empower their knowledge around certain topics and provide support to home's adults when needed.

-Furthermore the Wellbeing Team and home homes adults promote giving a sense of control to housemates by providing them information to make informed choices, advocating attendance and/or participation at meetings/reviews, complaints process, exploring values/what's important to the young person, young people's meetings.
+Furthermore, the Wellbeing Team and the home's adults promote giving a sense of control to housemates by providing them information to make informed choices, advocating attendance and/or participation at meetings/reviews, complaints process, exploring values/what's important to the housemate, housemate's meetings.

-Home homes adults also provide support in maintaining family relationships where appropriate and support following contact, which is individualized to young person.
+Home's adults also provide support in maintaining family relationships where appropriate and support following contact, which is individualised to a housemate.